top of page

 Fun fact: Ovulating is the only way your body creates progesterone.
 Without ovulation, we're left without this super vital hormone.
 One of the big reasons why long term hormonal birth control use is a #PeriodProblem.

-The body then goes in to a preparation mode, a "wait and see" if pregnancy has occured.
-This time of the cycle is called the Luteal Phase, and it occurs between days 21 and 28 (or however long your cycle lasts) Women typically report the highest rate of symptoms of anxiety, depression, bloating or other mood and menstrual related issues in this phase.
-This is due to the major dip in hormone levels right before bleeding begins.
-Our lifestyle and what we're putting into our body really impacts how this transition goes, and we'll see the effect of any imbalance.
+The body then goes in to a preparation mode, to wait and see if pregnancy has occurred.
+Progesterone supports us in slowing down, and doing activities that would be supportive of conception (like napping!)
+This time of the cycle is called the Luteal Phase, and it occurs between days 19 and 28 (or however long your cycle lasts, usually not past 32 days) Women typically report the highest rate of symptoms of anxiety, depression, bloating or other mood and menstrual related issues in this phase.
+This is due to the ways our hormones transition at this time.
+If it's not a smooth transition, we'll experience more symptoms.
+Our lifestyle and what we're putting into our body really impact this transition, and we'll see the effect of any imbalance now.

 Fun fact: This is how the withdrawal bleed week of your pill pack works.
 You take sugar pills, and the absence of the artificial hormones makes your body behave as if it was getting a period!

 If you're having extreme PMS around this time of the month, that is not your burden to bear forever.
-There are ways you can support your body to regulate your hormonal cycle and experience easier cycles each month.
-Hormonoscope exists as a way to support you as you go through these monthly highs and lows!
+There are ways you can support your body to regulate your cycle and experience better cycles each month.
+We offer 1:1 support to dive into the why's behind your symptoms, and implement lifestyle shifts that equal big results.

 In summary: